DWM Luger 1900 Swiss Military - sn 1xxx

-This 1900 DWM Swiss Luger is part of our December 2018 Giveaway.
-Click the Giveaway link above to learn how to enter for your chance to take home this piece of Swiss history!
+This 1900 DWM Swiss Luger was part of our December 2018 Giveaway.
+Congratulations to Roderick of Pennsylvania!

 Excellent condition in 92% Original Bluing.
 Shiny bore with sharp rifling 5/5.
 The barrel is matched to the firearm.
 There is slight holster edge wear, mild handling and storage marks.